hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 > Description of the implementation of live activities.
 Each implementation pattern should be described through its concrete incarnation in the system (including detailed and specific code or code references) and as an abstract concept.

 TODO
-â€¢	adding a node
+* adding a node
-â€¢	removing a node
+* removing a node
-â€¢	making a connection
+* making a connection
-â€¢	removing a connection
+* removing a connection
-â€¢	changing a value in the inspector
+* changing a value in the inspector

 #### Example: Scrubbing
 > The mouse event in the editor is captured and if the underlying AST element allows for scrubbing a slider is rendered.
 On changing the slider the value in the source code is adjusted, the method including the value is recompiled.
 After the method was compiled and installed in the class, the execution continues.
 When the method is executed during stepping the effects of the modified value become apparent.